All Episodes

 Because pictures keep you from looking at things contextually, all right?

-Because you can't just sit down.
+Because you can't just say.

 I don't say everybody wants to be dumb.

-Okay, well, tell you this too.
+Okay, well, I'll tell you this too.

-Here's another problem why scores are so much more in this country, especially when you talk about black people because money doesn't fix a problem.
+Here's another problem why scores are so much lower in this country, especially when you talk about black people.

-It's that's money doesn't fix it.
+Because money doesn't fix a problem.

-We've thrown money at the problem and it doesn't do solve the problem that's a core root of it and start reforming the real academia, all right?
+Solve the problem that's the core root of it and start reforming the real academia, all right?

 God damn it, you will eat what you kill.

-If you've given you 50,000 to go to school and you decide that you don't want to, or you fail to adhere to what's being presented before you, then shame on you.
+If you've given you $50,000 to go to school and you decide that you don't want to or you fail to adhere to what's being presented before you, then shame on you.

 I agree.

-You do away with DEI, you do away with the sexual.
+You do away with the sexuality.

-What do you want to DEI no?
+What do you want to do?

 I agree.

-Because the reason why DEI was invented, reason why affirmative action was invented, is because you'd have two qualified candidates, same qualifications, but one would get in strictly because his name was Johnny and the other one's name was was Jamal.
+Because the reason why DEI was invented, the reason why affirmative action was invented, is because you'd have two qualified candidates, same qualifications, but one would get in strictly because his name was Johnny and the other one's name was Jamal.

-Well, we got we're gonna take Johnny.
+Well, we're going to take Johnny.

 That's why affirmative action was instituted in the first place.

-Shrinking white feminist wanted to claim credit.
+DEI, now we're going to shrieking white feminists who wanted to claim credit.

 That's a snapshot you can present it in.